LAION-AI/natural_voice_assistant/README.md

 ```
 - Wait until all checkpoints are downloaded and all models are initialized.
 When *"## Listening..."* is prompted to the console, you can start speaking.

+- When starting the main.py a list of available audio devices is displayed in the terminal.
+By default the device with index 0 is used for recording.
+To select a specific audio device, you can use the *--audio-device-idx* argument and pass the device index you want to use.

 ## Collaborating to Build the Future of Conversational AI